DomVournias/the-lodge/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## The Lodge

 This is a personal project.
 A web application like Slack or Discord.
 I built it to improve my coding.
-You can check the [demo here][https://the-lodge-2bace.web.app/].
+You can check the

-### `yarn start`
+`<a href="https://the-lodge-2bace.web.app/">demo here</a>`

 <div align="center">
 <img width="100%" height = "100%" src="https://i.ibb.co/N1LdvxZ/Screenshot-1.jpg" alt="cover" />